 Markosian takes this further.
 She does not just reflect upon her childhood through broken, hazy memories.
 Instead, she re-enacts it.
 Through film, photographs and a script, written in collaboration with a scriptwriter who inadvertently influenced her life by writing a soap opera that shaped it, she restages its beginnings to understand them.
-Santa Barbara, published by Aperture,is the outcome.
+Santa Barbara published as a photobook by Aperture, and now opening as an exhibition of photographs, sets, objects, and a single-channel video at the San Francisco Museum of Modern Art, is the outcome.
 It tells the story of her mother, Svetlana, who, betrayed by her husband and disenchanted by her home amid the chaos of post-Soviet Russia, found solace in the dream of America.
 First, through the screen of her television and the 1980s TV series Santa Barbara, the first American soap opera broadcast in post-Soviet Russia and which millions of Russians watched religiously.
 And then via Eli: an older man from Santa Barbara, California, who replied to a classified ad she placed through a local agency, translated for newspapers in the US.
 “I am a young woman from Moscow, and would like to meet a kind man who can show me America,” it read.

 In Santa Barbara, whichborrows its name from the soap opera that influenced Markosian’s life and the US coastal city to where her family immigrated, Markosian attempts to make sense of that history.
-The multilayered book, accompanied by a film, comprises staged scenes from Markosian’s youth enacted by a carefully cast group of strangers alongside archival family pictures and ephemera.
-Film stills from the original Santa Barbara soap opera weave through the pages, as does a script, written in collaboration with one of the show’s writers: Lynda Myles.
-Fact and fiction blend, as they do for anyone recalling that early period of life – so foggy yet so profoundly central to shaping who we become.
+The work comprises staged scenes from Markosian’s youth enacted by a carefully cast group of strangers alongside archival family pictures and ephemera.
+Film stills from the original Santa Barbara soap opera weave through the photobook’s pages, as does a script, written in collaboration with one of the show’s writers: Lynda Myles.
+Fact and fiction blend, as they do for anyone recalling that early period of life – hazy but so central to shaping who we become.

 The script that runs through Santa Barbara, and which gives it structure and shape,begins as Markosian’s tumultuous childhood also began.
 The year is 1996, and the Soviet Union is over.
 Mikhail Gorbachev resigns, replaced by the democratically elected President Boris Yeltsin.
 The economy, already on the verge of disintegration, faces collapse, and despite the desire for economic reform, there is only chaos: widespread privatisation, inflation and poverty.
-Born in Moscow, to where her parents had emigrated from Armenia, the lives of Markosian and her family are in freefall.
+In Moscow, where Markosian was born after her parents emigrated from Armenia, the family’s lives are in freefall.
 Her PhD-educated mother, Svetlana, an economist, supports her father, Arsen, an engineer with a PhD too, as he flogs homemade Barbie doll dresses on the black market and matryoshka dolls in Red Square.
 The marriage disintegrates and Arsen leaves for another woman.
 As the script describes: “The father leaves the family; the mother feels betrayed in every way; the children are confused and lonely.
 These events set the stage for the radical story that unfolds.”

 And the story is a radical one; one that the Santa Barbara soap opera helped to shape as the golden Californian light seeped from the television set into Markosian’s mother’s Moscow apartment.
 Laden with lush palms, brilliant sea, and the lives of wealthy Californians, the 80s soap opera signified the American Dream for millions of impoverished Russian viewers, Svetlana included.
 “I want to be one of those people,” reads Svetlana’s lines as the script describes her children shouting to their mother before an episode of the soap begins.
-Later, we see a reconstructed photograph of Svetlana, Markosian and David, played by actors, nestled in the darkness before a brilliant television screen.
+Later, we see a reconstructed photograph of Svetlana, Markosian and David, played by actors, nestled in the darkness, fixated on the television’s screen.

 “The starting point was the script and the cast,” explains Markosian, reflecting on the book’s production.
 “Once those two things were established, I could start reimagining.
 I say reimagining because it feels like a time machine that I’ve created, which goes back to 1996 to that tiny apartment in Moscow, and the three of us watching Santa Barbara, and then boarding a plane and heading for California.”

-Myles, with whom the photographer collaborated on the script, also helped Markosian recreate her past from her mother’s perspective.
-The photographer had believed Eli was a family friend until two decades after the family arrived in the US, when, aged 27, her mother finally revealed what had happened (Eli had left 12 years earlier, dropping the family at a motel, unable to “do this anymore”).
-Despite becoming aware of the sacrifice Svetlana had made to provide her children a better life, Markosian still struggled to accept them: “I didn’t want to believe that was the trade.
+Myles, who the photographer collaborated with on the script, also helped Markosian recreate her past from her mother’s perspective.
+Markosian believed Eli was a family friend until 20 years after the family first arrived in the US, when, aged 27, her mother finally revealed what had happened (Eli had left 12 years earlier, dropping the family at a motel, unable to “do this anymore”).
+Markosian struggled to accept this reality despite the sacrifices Svetlana had made for her children: “I didn’t want to believe that was the trade.
 I didn’t want to confront that as a daughter.”
-Myles brought a degree of distance, which allowed her to tease out the darker, more painful, sides of what had happened.
+Myles brought a degree of distance, allowing her to tease out the darker, more painful, sides of what had happened.

 The result is a complex and honest project: painful and beautiful at once.
 Markosian’s commitment to mining the deepest parts of herself to reconcile a history that shaped the course of her life gives the book its power.
-But so too does the story of her mother, and indeed the story of many other mothers too, which sits at its heart: a story that is far from the glossy world of the Santa Barbara soap opera but shaped by necessity, pain and courage.
+But so too does the story of her mother, and indeed the story of many other mothers, which sits at its heart: a story that is far from the Santa Barbara soap opera’s glossy world but instead shaped by necessity, pain and courage.
 “I chose to go back in time to see my story not through my point of view but through the point of view of my mother,” says Markosian.
 “Approaching that as a director, a photographer, and an artist, as a daughter, and a woman.
 That is what made it even more painful.
 Because suddenly it resonated with me in a different way.”